The Otherworldly Architecture Of Zaha Hadid

 After the success of the Rosenthal centre, Hadid was hired for several other projects.
 The BMW Central Building in Leipzing, Germany was among the first.
 It was completed in May 2005.

-She designed the Bridge Pavilion in Zaragoza, Spain as one of the main landmarks for Expo 2008.
-The 919-foot covered bridge spans the River Ebro.
+In 2008, Hadid dabbled in cars.
+She designed the Z-car, which is a hydrogen-powered, zero-emission city car for two people with a three-wheel base.

-In 2010, Hadid designed MAXXI, the National centre for Contemporary Arts in Rome.
-It is one of Hadid's most praised works, and it won the Stirling award in 2010.
+In 2010, Hadid designed Maxxi, the National centre for Contemporary Arts in Rome.
+It is one of Hadid's most praised works.
+It won the Stirling award in 2010.

-Hadid was commissioned to build the aquatics centre in London before the city even won the bid for the 2012 games.
-It has two 50-meter pools and a diving pool.
+Hadid was commissioned to build the aquatics centre in London before the city won the bid for the 2012 games.
+During the games it was one of the main venues used.

 Completed in May 2012, the Heydar Aliyev Cultural centre in Baku, Azerbaijan, serves as a library, museum, and a conference centre.

-She also finished the Broad Art Museum at Michigan State University in 2012.
-The angular facade is made of pleated stainless steel and glass.

-Hadid is building a home for supermodel Naomi Campbell, commissioned by her billionaire fiancee Vladislav Doronin.
-The home, known as The Capital Hill Residence, looks like a spaceship and has a floor suspended 65 feet above the ground.
+Hadid is currently building a home for model Naomi Campbell, commissioned by her billionaire fiancee Vladislav Doronin.
+The home, known as The Capital Hill Residence, looks like a space ship and has the fourth floor suspending 65 feet above the ground.

-In late 2012, Hadid unveiled plans for the zany Beko building in downtown Belgrade.
-It's slated to be a city centre with residential, retail, and commercial space.

-In May 2013, renderings for her futuristic metro station in Riyadh, Saudi Arabia were released.
-The station is expected to become a major metro hub for the city.
+She's also currently working on the Dubai Performing Arts centre.
+The building will house five theatres, a music hall, a concert hall, and opera house.

 Business Insider Emails & Alerts